EtchUK/common-flow/common-flow.md

        you do decide to use merge instead of rebase, you MUST NOT use a mixture of both methods, pick one and stick to it.
 4. Pull Requests
-    1. To merge a change branch into its merge target, you MUST open a "pull request" (or equivalent).
+    1. To merge a change branch into its merge target, it is RECOMMENDED you open a "pull request" (or equivalent).
     2. The purpose of a pull request is to allow others to review your changes and give feedback.
 You can then fix any issues, complaints, and more that